Kaalicharan earmarks the onset of summer by the pristine waters of River Kosi.

 Time leaps but vagrants remain enshrined — sometimes like footprints sealed in fossils and at others; resting like pebbles in the riverbed, once touched and forever waiting.
 Vagrants in the wild.

-In that momentary reverie by the turquoise waters of Kosi river, I realized what I had come to.
+In that momentary reverie by the turquoise waters of Kosi river, I realised what I had come to.

 What I lost and yet what was not lost in me.